stevenzhli/2595-ML-Project/README.md

-# COVID-19 U.S. Case Surveillance Data Warehouse
+# Sentiment Based Predictive Modeling for PPG Sales Data

 Final project for INFSCI 2595 Machine Learning, University of Pittsburgh, Spring 2022.

-This repo contains the Rmarkdown files and R scripts used to perform predictive modeling using sentiment-derived features.
+This repo contains the data, Rmarkdown files and R scripts used to perform predictive modeling using sentiment-derived features.

 ## Introduction